asheroto/Chocolatey-Package-Updater/.github/README.md

   - If you aren't sure what to change, ChatGPT is a good place to start.
   - [ntfy](https://github.com/binwiederhier/ntfy) is cool because once you get it setup, it integrates with many services.
 So in theory you could use ntfy to send a message to Discord, Telegram, PagerDuty, Twilio, and more.
   - I am working on adding native support for other services.
+- Do I have to use Push-Location and Pop-Location?
+  - If you don't want to use these then you will need either:
+    - Use absolute paths with each file for all parameters.
+    - or use the "Working Directory" argument when launching the script so that PowerShell knows where to look for relative paths.
+- How much development is going into this?
+  - I'm currently focused on multiple projects, but I'll definitely consider dedicating more time to this one based on community interest.
+  - If you find it useful or promising, your stars and shares will be greatly appreciated and will serve as an indicator for me to continue its development.
+  - Thank you for your support!